Vlad6422/VUT_IPK_CLIENT_TESTS/README.md

 Author: **Tomáš Hobza** ([xhobza03](mailto:xhobza03@vutbr.cz)) @ FIT VUT 2024
 Co-Author IPK25: **Malashchuk Vladyslav** @ FIT VUT 2025

+# Warning

+I updated IPK24->IPK25 and passed all tests.
+But made it in 30 min, so it can have troubles.

 ## 📚 Info

 Testing server for testing the TCP/UDP messaging client for the IPK project 2025 written in Python.
 Feel free to use it and modify it however you want.